 Know Before You Go

 The city provides no way to access the park, so you must either take your own boat, kayak, or charter/rent one.
-If you are taking your own craft, you will want to go during low tide, when the small sandy beach in the back of the fort is exposed for you to beach your craft.
 Even with the protection of Casco Bay, the harbor can get very rough, so make sure to check the ocean report and weather before embarking.

-The city limits vising hours to 6:30 am to 10:00 pm and there is no charge to enter.
+The city limits visiting hours to 6:30 am to 10:00 pm and there is no cost to enter.
 There are no restrooms or amenities on the island.